GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

   \right)
  \f]

  We can see that the matrix elements lay on lines parallel to the main diagonal.
-Such lines can be expressed by their offsets from the main diagonal.
+Such lines can be characterized by their offsets from the main diagonal.
 On the following figure, each such line is depicted in different color:

   \f[
 \begin{array}{ccc}